All Episodes

 They believe we are destroyers, especially prosperous people.

-They try to make it sound like that uh uh well, this is gonna be too complicated for your son to understand, but between you and me, they c these these people think they're secularists, in truth, they are as they are as devoted to religion as anybody else is.
+They try to make it sound like that, well, this is going to be too complicated for your son to understand, but between you and me, these people think they're secularists.

-They just have a different god.
+They just have a different God.

-And and Michael Crichton made a speech once that is eerie in its in its perceptiveness about the militant environmentalist wackers is their belief system parallels the story of Genesis in striking ways.
+And Michael Crichton made a speech once that is eerie in its perceptiveness about the militant environmentalist wackos.

 Except there's one big difference.

-There never has been a garden of Eden.
+There never has been a Garden of Eden.

 If you go back farther than that, we are living in the best times possible.